ibn-xu/CFA3_LOS/CFAIII_LOS.md

-### Reading 5
+### Reading 5 AMC

-a. explain the purpose of the Asset Manager Code and the benefits that may accrue to a firm that adopts the Code;*
+a. explain the **purpose** of the Asset Manager Code and the **benefits** that may accrue to a firm that adopts the Code;

-b. explain the ethical and professional responsibilities required by the six General Principles of Conduct of the Asset Manager Code;
+b. explain the ethical and professional responsibilities required by the **six General Principles** of Conduct of the Asset Manager Code;

-c. determine whether an asset manager’s practices and procedures are consistent with the Asset Manager Code;
+c. determine whether an asset manager’s practices and procedures are **consistent with the Asset Manager Code;**

-d. recommend practices and procedures designed to prevent violations of the Asset Manager Code.
+d. recommend practices and procedures designed to prevent **violations of the Asset Manager Code**.

 ### **Reading 6**：GIPS

-a. discuss the **objectives**, key characteristics, and **scope** of the GIPS standards and their benefits to prospective clients and investment managers;*
+a. discuss the **objectives**, key **characteristics**, and **scope** of the GIPS standards and their benefits to prospective clients and investment managers;

-b. explain the fundamentals of compliance with the GIPS standards, including the **definition of the firm（0.A.12）** **and the firm’s definition of discretion****（没有具体哪一条）;*针对条款0
+b. explain the **fundamentals** of compliance with the GIPS standards, including the **definition of the firm（0.A.12）** **and the firm’s definition of discretion**（没有具体哪一条）;针对条款0

 c. explain the requirements and recommendations of the GIPS standards with respect to **input data**, including accounting policies related to **valuation and performance measurement**;针对条款1

-d. discuss the requirements of the GIPS standards with respect to return calculation methodologies, including the treatment of external cash flows（2.A.2）, cash and cash equivalents（2.A.3）, and expenses and fees(2.A.4-5);条款2
+d. discuss the requirements of the GIPS standards with respect to **return calculation methodologies,** including the treatment of external cash flows（2.A.2）, cash and cash equivalents（2.A.3）, and expenses and fees(2.A.4-5);条款2

+- 2.A.2
+  - Original Dietz(before 2005)
+  - Modified Dietz (2005 - 2010)
+  - TWRR (now)
+- 2.A.3
+-

-e. explain the requirements and recommendations of the GIPS standards with respect to composite return calculations, including methods for asset- weighting portfolio returns(2.A.6-7);** **条款****2
+e. explain the requirements and recommendations of the GIPS standards with respect to **composite return calculations,** including methods for **asset- weighting portfolio returns(**2.A.6-7);条款2

 f. explain the meaning of “discretionary” in the context of composite construction and, given a description of the relevant facts, determine whether a portfolio is likely to be considered discretionary;条款3